 Metal Roofing Colors Chalk & Fade Considerations

 So, you have selected metal roofing or siding for your project and you want to ensure it looks as good on day 18,000 as day 1?
 With proper installation and maintenance, the average metal roof will last 50+ years.
-All metal roofing and siding products are subject to the elements and will experience fading over time.
+All metal roofing and siding products are subject to the elements and will experience chalk or fade over time.
 Below are key factors to ponder when making the best product and color selection possible.

 A Bit About Pigments